Welcome to Roman Noir

 Join him on his journeys.
 There’ll be a few detours.

-History is never absolute.
+See, history itself is never absolute.
 And ancient history is an act of deliberate translation.
 The historian is ultimately a combination of detective and story-teller, shifting through evidence, questioning the reliability of the evidence, and then compiling it into a narrative.
 That’s the translation part.
 They have to convey a story, interpreting and transforming contradictory primary sources and taciturn material culture into a best guess.
-Or a preferred guess.
 Every historian interprets history subjectively.

-Combine this with the fact that most primary sources are written by aristocratic men and most material culture is wide-open to interpretation, and you can begin to see how fluid and subjective history—that act of learning through investigation—really is.
+Combine this with the fact that most primary sources are written by aristocratic men and most material culture is wide-open to interpretation, and you can begin to see how fluid and subjective history really is.

 My Rome—my Roman Britain—is not everyone’s Roman Britain.
 But it is based on my interpretation of primary texts, inscriptions, artifacts, and reliable secondary sources.
 I’m a classicist by training—and I’m proud of it.